SDGIS/s3process/README.md

 # s3process Package
-This package contains three modules: results, events, street-lights which contain custom functions to interact with specic data from S3 and use with AWS boto3 lambda and scheduler clients.
+This package contains three modules: results, events, street-lights.
+These modules contain custom functions to interact with specific data from S3 and utilize the AWS boto3 lambda and scheduler clients.

 ### results